 Pleurisy (PLOOR-ih-see) is a condition in which the pleura — two large, thin layers of tissue that separate your lungs from your chest wall — becomes inflamed.
 Also called pleuritis, pleurisy causes sharp chest pain (pleuritic pain) that worsens during breathing.

 If you have pleurisy, these tissues swell and become inflamed.
-As a result, the two layers of the pleural membrane rub against each other like two pieces of sandpaper, producing pain when you inhale and exhale.
+As a result, the two layers of the pleural lining rub against each other like two pieces of sandpaper.
+This causes pain when you breathe in and out.
 The pleuritic pain lessens or stops when you hold your breath.

-Treatment of pleurisy involves pain control and treating the underlying condition.
+Treatment of pleurisy involves pain control and treating the cause.

 Signs and symptoms of pleurisy might include: